dazraf/R3T-920-issue-01/README.md

 * [cordapp-v4](cordapp-v4) - implementation using Corda Enterprise 4.0 RC03

 These projects should be nearly identical.
+The [cordapp-v4](cordapp-v4) project can be switched between OS and CE using the commented and documented lines in [build.gradle](build.gradle).

 ## Contents of the projects
 They both declare: